GenomicsAotearoa/metagenomics_summer_school/README.md

 #### Etherpad

 We will be using a collaborative document to share long code, results, or even code errors.
-This document can be found [here](https://etherpad.wikimedia.org/p/MGSS_17_11_20). or type https://etherpad.wikimedia.org/p/MGSS_17_11_20
+This document can be found [here](https://etherpad.wikimedia.org/p/MGSS_17_11_20) or type https://etherpad.wikimedia.org/p/MGSS_17_11_20 in your browser.

 ---